crypto-perry/fodl-gitbook/faq/faq.md

 #### What are the fees for using FODL?&#x20;

-There are a few fees that the platform charges:&#x20;

-* 0.1% from the principal when a user exits their position.&#x20;
+Fodl only charges a 0.1% from the principal when a user exits their position.&#x20;
-* 2.5% on profit margin (profit margin is: (revenue - cost) / revenue) taken when user exits position.&#x20;
-* 10% of platform rewards (COMP, AAVE) whenever a user claims rewards.

-FODL fees are generally lower than other forms and services of leverage, especially when including platform rewards.&#x20;
+FODL fees are generally lower than other forms and services of leverage.&#x20;

 #### Does FODL offer trading educational tools?&#x20;

 Yes!
 In our discord, there are active traders in the “Trading Pit” and “Charts” sections.
 Also, check out the “Trading Education” for resources to learn more about trading.
 FODL also provides a weekly market update where one of our traders offers his perspective on the current market movements.&#x20;

-#### Where can you see your staking rewards?&#x20;
+#### Where can you see your Fodl position rewards?&#x20;

-You can see them in the “rewards” tab on the FODL platform.
-When can you see how many rewards you get after opening a position?
+You can see them in the “Rewards” tab on the FODL platform.

+#### When can you see how many rewards you get after opening a position?

 The rewards are computed every month and distributed on the 1st of each month.
 All positions are considered.&#x20;

 #### Do you still get rewards if you close your position before 30 days?&#x20;